jhubert/hiring-exercises/grouping/README.md

 # Programming Exercise - Grouping

-The goal of this exercise is to identify rows in a CSV file that may represent the __same person__ based on a provided **matching identifiers**.
+The goal of this exercise is to identify rows in a CSV file that may represent the __same person__ based on a provided **matching type** (definition below).

+The resulting program should allow us to test at least three matching types:
+ - one that matches records with the same email address
+ - one that matches records with the same phone phone number
-The resulting program should allow us to provide a matching identifier for records with the same email or records with the same phone number.
+ - one that matches records with the same email address OR the same phone number

 ## Guidelines